Audio and video settings

 Hover the mouse cursor over the image added to the list of virtual backgrounds.

-To disable the virtual background, click on the button.
+To disable the virtual background, click the button.

-To adjust settings for audio devices, go to the Audio subsection of Audio and Video.
-Here, you will be able to select playback and recording devices and set their volume level.
-Please note that you will be able to select different devices for notification sounds and conference audio.
+To configure audio devices, go to the section of .
+Here, you can select playback and recording devices and adjust their volume.
+Note that you can choose different playback devices for conferences and notification sounds.

 Noise suppression